Martin Olson: Writing and directing

 In Los Angeles, Olson was head writer for several HBO comedy specials, staff writer for the Screen Actors Guild Awards for three years, co-wrote (with Kevin Meaney) an award-winning series for Comedy Central in London and was head writer or staff writer for many animated series voiced by his comedian friends, notably Rocko's Modern Life for Nickelodeon.
 He was head writer for the first season of the Disney animated series Phineas and Ferb.

-In 1992, Olson became staff writer and occasional songwriter for Nickelodeon's animated series Rocko's Modern Life.
-His office was next to that of Stephen Hillenburg, his friend who years later would create SpongeBob SquarePants.
+While staff writer for Rocko's Modern Life, Olson's office was next to that of Stephen Hillenburg, his friend who years later would create SpongeBob SquarePants.
 Olson read The Intertidal Zone, an educational comic book hosted by a sea sponge character, which Hillenburg had written and illustrated.
 Olson enthusiastically encouraged Hillenburg to create an underwater television series like the book, which became the SpongeBob series.

 Olson wrote, co-wrote or directed a number of off-beat stage plays in Los Angeles, including "The Head", "The Idiots", "I Never Knew My Father", "1958", "Torn", "The Ron Lynch Show", "The Bob Rubin Experience" and "Cold Black Heart" at various theaters, including the Comedy Central Stage, the HBO Theater and the Steve Allen Theater in Hollywood.
-With comedy writer Jeremy Kramer, Olson was Head Writer for Fox's Comic Strip Live.
+Olson and his writing partner comedian Jeremy Kramer were head writers for Fox's Comic Strip Live, for Screen Actors Guild Awards for three years, and for the animated series The Twisted Tales of Felix the Cat.
 Olson was also producer of Penn & Teller's FX variety series Penn & Teller's Sin City Spectacular.